Practice Nurse : Registered Nurse

 Bulgarr Ngaru Medical Aboriginal Corporation (BNMAC) is a Community Controlled Aboriginal Health Service situated in Grafton and Casino, providing a full range of general practice services and Primary Health Care to the Community members of the Clarence and Richmond Valley’s.

-BNMAC is recruiting General Practitioners to be based in Casino, NSW.
-Full time (35 hours per week) and part time options available with no on-call requirements.
+BNMAC is recruiting General Practitioners to be based in Tweed Heads South, NSW.
+Full time and part time options available with no on-call requirements.

 The salary package may be negotiated as either wages or a combination of wages and percentage of receipted income.
 Staff members of BNMAC are eligible to access salary sacrifice.